coteditor/CotEditor/CONTRIBUTING.md

 #### Localization for the App Store

-The CotEditor project is also asking for localization of descriptions on the Mac App Store.
-We have a separate repository for it at [coteditor/Documents-for-AppStore](https://github.com/coteditor/Documents-for-AppStore).
-If the Mac App Store supports your language, we’d appreciate it if you could localize this text as well.
+The CotEditor project also seeks localizations for its Mac App Store descriptions.
+We have a separate repository for them at [coteditor/Documents-for-AppStore](https://github.com/coteditor/Documents-for-AppStore).
+If the Mac App Store supports your language, we’d appreciate it if you could localize these descriptions as well.

 #### Hints on localization

-By localization, use macOS standard terms.
-It may be helpful to study native Apple applications like TextEdit.app or System Settings to learn how Apple localizes terms in their way.
+When localizing, use standard macOS terminology.
+It may be helpful to study Apple apps such as TextEdit and System Settings to learn how Apple localizes terms.

-Especially, follow the terms of the following applications:
+In particular, follow the terminology used in these apps:

-- Menu item titles in TextEdit.app
+- Menu item titles in TextEdit
-- The Find panel in Pages.app
+- The Find panel in Pages
-- Some setting messages in ScriptEditor.app
+- Some setting messages in Script Editor

-Additionally, we strongly recommend utilizing the [Apple Localization Terms Glossary for macOS](https://applelocalization.com/macos) by Kishikawa Katsumi to find macOS-friendly expressions.
-This service enables us to search in the text localized by Apple for macOS apps and frameworks.
+Additionally, we strongly recommend using the [Apple Localization Terms Glossary for macOS](https://applelocalization.com/macos) by Kishikawa Katsumi to find macOS-friendly expressions.
+This service lets you search Apple’s localized text for macOS apps and frameworks.

-You also need to take care of how Apple treats punctuation characters and symbols.
-For example, regarding quotation marks, they generally prefer the typographer's ones.
+Pay attention to how Apple treats punctuation and symbols.
+For example, Apple generally prefers typographic quotation marks.

 Recent versions of Xcode include a translation skill at `~/Library/Developer/Xcode/CodingAssistant/codex/skills/__xcode/translation/`.
 Although the skill is intended for agentic coding, its `references` directory contains useful style guides for several languages.
 If you have Xcode installed and a guide is available for your language, we recommend consulting it as well.